Is Rotating Employees for Poor Performance a Fair Disciplinary Action? Seeking Opinions

 loginmiraclelogistics

-As your firm is following a policy of routine rotation, irrespective of their performance, there is no strong reason for the transfer of a particular person; it's 'a disciplinary action'.
-If the transfer is effected before 18 months as stipulated, it could be seen outside the rotation roster.
+As your firm is following a policy of routine rotation, irrespective of performance, there is no strong reason for the transfer of a particular person; it's not a disciplinary action.
+If the transfer is effected before 18 months as stipulated, it could be seen as outside the rotation roster.
 I don't think it can be viewed as a disciplinary action.

 Kritarth Consulting